samrocketman/my_internal_ca/README.md

 ### Ready to manage certificates

-Now that you have everything set up you can start using `cert.sh` to manage your signed certificates.
+Now that you have everything set up you can start using `cert.sh` to manage your signed certificates.  `cert.sh` must be run from within the `myCA` working directory wherever it might be.
 To see information on the `cert.sh` command see `cert.sh --help`.

 #### Sign new certificates